-- 1. Alternative methods of evidencing satisfaction.
-The Act is not intended to provide the sole mechanism for effecting the satisfaction of a security instrument.
-For example, in some states, a secured creditor can present to the recording officer an affidavit that instructs the officer to enter a notation of satisfaction in the margin of the record on the page on which the security instrument appears in the record.
-Unless a state chose to repeal a statutory provision authorizing another method of effecting a satisfaction, a secured creditor could satisfy its obligation to satisfy the security instrument by complying with that statute. - 2.
-Minimum content for satisfaction document.
+1. Alternative methods of evidencing satisfaction.
+The Act does not provide the sole mechanism for effecting the satisfaction of a security instrument.
+For example, if another state statute permits a secured creditor to present an affidavit that instructs the recording officer to enter a notation of satisfaction in the margin of the record where the security instrument itself appears in the record, the secured creditor could satisfy its obligation under this Act by complying with that statute.

+2. Minimum content for satisfaction document.
 Subsection (a) is intended to foster uniformity by specifying minimal standard information for a recorded satisfaction.
 This should facilitate the development of standard satisfaction forms in states adopting the Act.
 Under the Act, a satisfaction document must identify the security instrument, the original parties to that instrument, and the recording data and office in which it was recorded.
 The satisfaction document must also contain language terminating the instrument's effectiveness, as well as a statement that the person signing the document is the secured creditor.
 If a legal description is necessary for the recording officer to properly index a satisfaction document, then the document must contain a legal description of the real property covered by the security instrument; otherwise, the satisfaction document need not contain a legal description.
 Thus, if a particular county uses tract indexing, the satisfaction document must include a tract description; by contrast, in a county that uses grantor-grantee indexing, a legal description is unnecessary for proper indexing and may be omitted.
 Finally, the satisfaction document must be signed by the secured creditor and acknowledged as required by law for an effective conveyance of an interest in real property.

 Once recorded, a document complying with subsection (a) operates as a satisfaction in favor of persons entitled to the benefit of the state's recording act.
-A document that does not substantially comply with subsection (a) does not constitute a satisfaction under this Act.
+A document that does not comply with subsection (a) does not constitute a satisfaction under this Act.